archphile/thepenguin/content/posts/2017-09-27-create-spectrograms-with-sox.md

 +++
-title = "How to create spectrograms for your audio files using sox" date = "2017-09-27" thumbnail = "/img/spectro.jpg" categories = ["Audio"]
+title = "How to create spectrograms for audio files using sox" date = "2017-09-27" thumbnail = "/img/spectro.jpg" categories = ["Audio"]